 This agrees with the lifecycle of a sunflower I found in my research but doesn’t tell me how an individual sunflower variety will perform.
 The variety seed package from William Dam Seed indicated there can be more than a month difference between the varieties of sunflowers in just that one package.

 Different sunflower varieties and their days to bloom time

 My research led me to Johnny Select Seed, where I found a couple of handy charts that gave me sunflower bloom times for a few of the sunflower varieties that Johnny’s carries.
 Since sunflower varieties vary in the number of days from planting to bloom time, it’s important to choose sunflower varieties for the wedding that have a predictable growth pattern and a shorter time to bloom, due to our shorter growing season.

-Even within the individual sunflower varieties the actual bloom times will vary depending on the seasonal weather patterns, how much heat we have during the growing season, and moisture levels where we plant them.
+Even within the individual sunflower varieties, the actual bloom times will vary depending on the seasonal weather patterns, how much heat we have during the growing season and moisture levels where we plant them.
 By planting several different varieties we have a better chance of getting some blooms in time for the wedding, but just in case we’ll need a back-up plan, for peace of mind.
-Our short season garden can be unpredicatable.
+Our short season garden can be unpredictable.

 Lemon Queen is THE Sunflower variety for the Great Sunflower Project, a project designed to survey pollinators in your backyard and gather data on a national scale.
 But Lemon Queen won’t flower for me before frost.
 Lemon Queen is a branching sunflower that flowers 90 days after planting.
 Something to consider if you planned on doing this project with your kids during the summer.